How many AP exams should I take? When should I take them?

 If a student is enrolled in one of the courses mentioned above, and has done well, s/he should speak with the teacher.
 Teachers are an excellent resource; they can provide good advice about a student’s exam readiness and what s/he will need to study independently in order to achieve a 4 or 5.
 If you have performed well in a class that covers a portion of the material on the AP exam and you can set aside several hours to supplement your classwork with independent study, it could be a good idea to take the exam.
 Remember: at no time should AP exam preparation take precedence over your coursework!

 I’m still on the fence…

 If, after reading this, you still don’t feel prepared to make a decision in February or March about whether to take an AP, your best bet is to register.
 It is most definitely easier to opt-out of an exam than opt-in.
 CA orders only the number of AP exams requested by students, so if you do not pre-register you will not be able to test.
-If you do register, and decide later not to test, it’s no problem (you will be assessed a small “unused test fee,” however).
+If you do register, and decide later not to test, it’s no problem (you will be assessed an “unused test fee,” however).

 What is the average number of AP exams taken by CA students?

 Many students graduate from CA never having taken a single AP exam.
 These students matriculate at selective colleges where they are very successful.
 In fact, in 2017, only 112 AP exams were taken by the 383 students enrolled at CA. National research has shown that the single biggest predictor of college success is a student’s academic performance in high school.

 Will college admissions officers penalize me for not taking AP exams?